JasperNZ/AM-Thinker-APP/README.md

 3.)
 Add --> existing item
 4.)
 Enjoy debugging and class hierarchy

+Consider a list of 18 elements for each category, easy access to the elements, but very hard to read/edit.

 Useful file locations:<br>
 To add the plugin to Inventor by including the .dll and .addin file for tidiness.